9Jan/130

 Coming soon....Marc Grossman, The Cohen Group, DLA Piper

-* Robert Nichols joined James Comey as a partner at Eric Holder's former law firm Covington & Burling
+* Robert Nichols joined Eric Holder's former law firm Covington & Burling

 Share